 THE STORY BEHIND CROSS CULTURAL CARE

 Cross Cultural Care (C3) was founded in 2010 by Dr. Robert Charles Montana III, an American Emergency Medicine physician who has spent more than a decade working in Alaska as an ER doctor in the summer months and volunteering the rest of the year in natural disasters, refugee camps, war zones and humanitarian medical missions.
-Among others, he has been part of humanitarian medical teams in Syria, Palestine, Philippines, Pakistan, Guatemala, Haiti, India and Liberia.
-In India.
-He saw the value of training, mentoring, and encouraging growth of skills as a more effective strategy toward lasting change and to improve health care access.
+Among others, he has been part of humanitarian medical teams in Syria, Gaza, Palestine, Philippines, Pakistan, Guatemala, Haiti, India and Liberia.
+While volunteering a year in India, he saw the value of training, mentoring, and encouraging growth of skills as a more effective strategy toward lasting change and to improve health care access.